milonmaze/privacy-terms-observatory/www.acm.org/cookie-declaration.md

 youbora.dataTime	Bloomberg	Presents the user with relevant content and advertisement.
 The service is provided by third-party advertisement hubs, which facilitate real-time bidding for advertisers.
 Persistent	HTML Local Storage youbora.session	Bloomberg	Presents the user with relevant content and advertisement.
 The service is provided by third-party advertisement hubs, which facilitate real-time bidding for advertisers.
 Persistent	HTML Local Storage youbora.sessionExpire	Bloomberg	Presents the user with relevant content and advertisement.
 The service is provided by third-party advertisement hubs, which facilitate real-time bidding for advertisers.
+Persistent	HTML Local Storage youbora.youboraDeviceUUID	Bloomberg	Presents the user with relevant content and advertisement.
+The service is provided by third-party advertisement hubs, which facilitate real-time bidding for advertisers.
 Persistent	HTML Local Storage youboraOffline.views	Bloomberg	Presents the user with relevant content and advertisement.
 The service is provided by third-party advertisement hubs, which facilitate real-time bidding for advertisers.
 Persistent	HTML Local Storage
 YSC	YouTube	Registers a unique ID to keep statistics of what videos from YouTube the user has seen.
 Session	HTTP Cookie ytidb::LAST_RESULT_ENTRY_KEY	YouTube	Stores the user's video player preferences using embedded YouTube video	Persistent	HTML Local Storage